Concentration of measures via size biased couplings: Introduction

 For a given nonnegative random variable $Y$ with finite nonzero mean $\mu$, recall (see \cite{golrinott}, for example) that $Y^s$ has the $Y$-size biased distribution if \bea E[Yf(Y)]=\mu E[f(Y^s)]\quad\mbox{for all functions $f$ for which these expectations exist.} \ena Motivated by the complementary connections that exist between the exchangeable pair method and size biasing in Stein's method, we prove the following theorem that shows the parallel persists in the area of concentration of measures, and that size biasing can be used to derive one sided deviation results for nonnegative variables $Y$ that can be closely coupled to a variable $Y^s$ with the $Y$ size biased distribution.
 Our first result requires the coupling to be bounded.
+Unbounded couplings are considered in Section \ref{sec:unbounded}, where theorems similar in flavour to the concentration results for the number of isolated vertices in the Erd\H{o}s-R\'{e}nyi in \cite{graph} are derived.

 \begin{theorem} Let $Y$ be a nonnegative random variable with mean and variance $\mu$ and $\sigma^2$ respectively, both finite and positive.
 Suppose there exists a coupling of $Y$ to a variable $Y^s$ having the $Y$-size bias distribution which satisfies $|Y^s-Y| \le C$ for some $C>0$ with probability one. \begin{enumerate} \item[] If $Y^s\ge Y$ with probability one, then \bea P\left(\frac{Y-\mu}{\sigma}\le -t\right)\le \exp\left(-\frac{t^2}{2A}\right) \quad \mbox{for all $t > 0$, where $A=C\mu/\sigma^2$.} \ena